Icon

 Do

-• Customize icon sizes and colors to match the design system.
+• Match icon size and color to the design system.

 Don't

-• Don't overuse icons; too many icons on a page can create visual noise and makes it difficult for the user to focus.
+• Don’t overuse icons.
+Too many create visual noise and reduce focus.

-• Replace meaningful text with an icon unless its meaning is universally recognized or accompanied by a text label.
+• Don’t replace meaningful text with icons unless the icon is universally recognized or paired with a label.

 Accessibility

-ARIA Hidden by Default: If no label is provided, the icon is hidden from screen readers by setting aria-hidden="true".
+ARIA Hidden by Default: If no ariaLabel is provided, the icon is hidden from screen readers by setting aria-hidden="true".

-Customizable ARIA Label: If a label is provided, the component automatically adds an aria-label attribute, making the icon accessible to screen readers.
+Customizable ARIA Label: If a ariaLabel is provided, the component automatically adds an aria-label attribute, making the icon accessible to screen readers.

 Properties